 While chemistry and biology classes are essential components of forensic science degrees, the field requires students to analyze human interactions and psychological principles as well.
 Understanding how other people think and how to communicate effectively are essential abilities that good programs cultivate in their students.

 Because forensic science degrees lead to hands-on careers, it is important for students to spend time in labs and in the field.
-There are strict legal and scientific procedures forensic scientists must follow, and any chance to practice in a professional setting will help students work well under pressure.
+There are strict legal and scientific procedures to follow, and any chance to practice in a professional setting can help prepare students for real world situations.